 So here they were, the first noticable effects of the burn-out system.
 At the UX brunch, we had a closer look a three effects:

 (1) The project team tried to deliver more for the same deadline.
 This meant less effort per item to deliver and the need to increasing working speed.
-The first thing the team did was to stick to what they knew and threw everything else off board.
+The first thing the team did was to stick to what they knew and throw everything else off board.

 M: “Hi Rahel, care for a coffee or a tea?”